-Delta Disaster Services in Semmes
+Delta Restoration Services in Semmes

-For water damage, Semmes turns to Delta Disaster Services® Eastern Gulf States.
+For water damage, Semmes turns to Delta Restoration Services® Eastern Gulf States.
 We are a full-service property restoration firm.
 Our staff and rapid response crews are on-call 24 hours per day, 7 days per week, ready to be dispatched at a moments notice to Semmes and anywhere within our two-hour guaranteed response service area.

 We are highly trained and certified in mitigation, remediation, restoration and reconstruction.
 We are also intimately familiar with the insurance industry and will work closely with all insurance carriers to ensure that a reasonable and fair settlement is reached and that the process is as smooth and efficient as possible.

 Facts about Semmes

 Semmes is a town in western Mobile County, Alabama, in the Mobile metropolitan statistical area.
 Formerly an unincorporated community, voters in Semmes approved incorporation of a part of the community as the city of Semmes on August 17, 2010.
 After a statutory enumeration, or census, the town was officially declared incorporated on May 2, 2011, by Mobile County Probate Judge Don Davis.
 The statutory census indicated that the town has a population of 2,897 people.
 It covers 2,100 acres (850 ha).
 The current Mayor is David Baker.
 He is the 2nd Mayor of the city, succeeding Judy Hale.